 - An adult parent/guardian/mentor 18 or older must accompany the youth hunter at all times during the hunt.
-The adult does not need to be licensed. - Blaze orange requirements apply to all hunters, trappers and adult mentors in areas open during this season. - The accompanying adult cannot hunt and party hunting is not allowed (youth must tag their own deer), except in early antlerless zones with the correct license. - Youth 12 years of age and older must have a firearm safety certificate or apprentice hunter validation.
+The adult does not need to be licensed. - Blaze orange/pink requirements apply to all hunters, trappers and adult mentors in areas open during this season. - The accompanying adult cannot hunt and party hunting is not allowed (youth must tag their own deer), except in early and late antlerless seasons with the correct license. - Youth 12 years of age and older must have a firearm safety certificate or apprentice hunter validation.
 Participating youth must possess a valid firearm deer license.
 Youth age 10, 11, and 12 must possess a free license. - The bag limit is one deer only.
-Youth may use their regular license or a bonus permit if they take an antlerless deer, regardless of the management designation. - Bucks must be tagged with the youth's regular license. - Participation does not affect eligibility for the regular deer season; however, the harvested deer counts against the annual bag limit for that area.
+Youth may use their regular license or a bonus permit if they take an antlerless deer, regardless of the management designation. - Bucks must be tagged with the youth's regular license. - Participation does not affect eligibility for the regular deer season; however, the harvested deer counts against the youth's annual statewide bag limit.